ead3471/foodgram-project-react/README.md

 git clone git@github.com:ead3471/foodgram-project-react.git
 ```

- - navigate to the infra folder
+ - Navigate to the infra folder
 ```
 cd foodgram-project-react/infra
 ```

- - rename file .env_example to .env and correct values (you can leave everything as it is)
+ - Rename file .env_example to .env and correct values (you can leave everything as it is)
  ```
 mv .env_example .env
 nano .env
 ```

- - run docker images
+ - Run docker images
  docker-compose -f docker-compose_local.yml up --build

- - you can add load about 2000 ingredients to you db
+ - You can add load about 2000 ingredients to you db
  ```
 docker-compose -f docker-compose_local.yml exec db sh
 ```